 will accomplish this.

-Without wanting to deliberate too much, we can say that, Christmas season is the celebration of the birth of The King!
+Without wanting to deliberate too much, we can say that the Christmas season is the celebration of the birth of The King!
 He is not an ordinary King, but a King with a mission to save and deliver the world and for him to establish his authority over the whole earth…His Kingdom continually expanding.

 Have you ever seen the arrival of a head of state/government of a great nation?
 He/She is heralded by great fanfare, display and what have you that makes it so spectacular, special, unique and powerful!!!
 The man Jesus the Christ, does not need an advance team or preparation to do as we are wont in today’s diplomatic practice.
 He expects us, to herald the glad tidings of what he has come to do to the whole wide world!
 Which brings us to the very essence of this season.
-Beyond the fanfare, the merriment, and joyous celebration…is an underlying message of hope, redemption and salvation.
-That, is what makes Christmas special.
+Beyond the fanfare, the merriment, and joyous celebration…is an underlying message of hope, redemption, and salvation.
+That is what makes Christmas special.

 Without the birth of Jesus, there could be no death and resurrection.
-His birth foretold from the Garden of Eden after the fall of Man, and re-enforced severally in the scriptures till it came to pass.
-Yes he died and resurrected and he is coming to establish his reign on the earth, his birth gives us the hope we need to march on in this world as it is.
+His birth foretold from the Garden of Eden after the fall of Man and re-enforced severally in the scriptures till it came to pass.
+Yes he died and resurrected and he is coming to establish His reign on the earth, his birth gives us the hope we need to march on in this world as it is.
 His death and resurrection, reminds us of the supreme sacrifice he made, for us to be reconciled with God and partake with him as joint heirs in God’s Kingdom.

 Christmas is so special for it’s then the hope of the world was birthed, a rainbow in the midst of world’s storms, a light at the end of a dark tunnel, God’s redemption plan unveiled.
-As the birth of a child brings joy, so also is the birth of Christ, a constant joy with the attendant messages of love, joy, peace and hope.
+As the birth of a child brings joy, so also is the birth of Christ, a constant joy with the attendant messages of love, joy, peace, and hope.

 So folks, make this Christmas special and memorable to everyone around you.
 Remember the essence of this season and the message it shares.
-You and i, can make a whole lot of difference in our world, if we simply live and share the message of Christ, this Christmas season.
+You and I, can make a whole lot of difference in our world if we simply live and share the message of Christ, this Christmas season.
 As the scriptures rightly say in Colossians 1:27, “…Christ in you…the hope of glory.”